Language selection

 Portion of wind generation that is supplying contracts elsewhere.
 The actual electricity from this portion of wind generation may stay within PEI but is satisfying a contractual arrangement in another jurisdiction.

-WIND_PERCENT (Wind as a percent of total load)
+Wind as a percent of total load (WIND_PERCENT)

 Wind power as a percent of total load.
 Electric load is the amount of power required for an electrical component or portion of a circuit that consumes electric power.